PrestaShopCorp/partner-devtools.prestashop.com/docs/1-preparing-your-environment/README.md

 ## Installing a Preconfigured PrestaShop

-If you're not familiar with PrestaShop development, you can follow this procedure to install PrestaShop through **Docker Compose**, which will allow you to download and launch a Docker image containing a PrestaShop instance with a preconfigured environment and SSH tunnel.
+If you're not familiar with PrestaShop development, you can follow this procedure to install PrestaShop through Docker Compose, which will allow you to download and launch a Docker image containing a PrestaShop instance with a **preconfigured environment and SSH tunnel**.

 ### Prerequisites